-Some people believe that the person who told Mr. Wust that Dr. Holtsclaw had supposedly written that, in his 1964 book, was John Blankenbaker, because he was the only person who later benefited, and actually, financially benefited, from it.
-In addition, John Blankenbaker knew Klaus Wust, and he was "friends" with him, during this period of time.
+Some people believe that the person who told Klaus Wust that lie (that Dr. Holtsclaw had supposedly written that in his book) was John Blankenbaker, because he was the only person who later really benefited, and financially benefited, from it.
+In addition, John Blankenbaker actually knew Klaus Wust, and he was "friends" with him, during this period of time.

-John Blankenbaker had joined The Germanna Foundation, around 1983, shortly before Dr. Holtsclaw had retired.
-Mr. Blankenbaker was a retired engineer who liked to brag that he had invented the computer (not Steve Jobs), even though what he built was just a box with some wires and knobs.
+John Blankenbaker had joined The Germanna Foundation, around 1983, shortly before Dr. Holtsclaw retired.
+John was very jealous of Dr. Holtsclaw, and so, after Dr. Holtsclaw retired, in 1986, John simply appointed himself to be the new historian for the organization, even though he had absolutely no education or experience in history or genealogy.
+He was just a retired engineer who liked to brag that he had invented the computer (not Steve Jobs), even though what he built was just a box with some wires and knobs.